genjax-dev/genjax-chi/docs/genjax/library/core/datatypes.md

 # Core datatypes

 GenJAX features a set of core abstract datatypes which build on JAX's `Pytree` interface.
-These datatypes are used as an abstract base mixin (especially `Pytree`) for basically all of the dataclasses in GenJAX.
+These datatypes are used as an abstract base mixin (especially GenJAX's `Pytree` utility abstract base class) for basically all of the dataclasses in GenJAX.

 ## Pytree